Blokyk/starkid/docs/Your-first-app-with-StarKid.md

 are; instead it's meant to group together related commands a.k.a. methods.

-**This is one of Recline's core cncepts, so it's worth repeating:
+**This is one of StarKid's core cncepts, so it's worth repeating:
 *static classes are groups of related methods/commands; only methods can be executed.***